 With school starting back up again, we wanted to go over some DUI information to ensure you stay safe while on the roads.
-As a DUI attorney, we know what a danger it can be to drink and drive.
-Even if you have a little bit of alcohol with dinner or at the bar with your friends, you can still get a DUI.
+As DUI attorneys, we know what a danger it can be to drink and drive.
+Even if you have a little bit of alcohol at dinner or at the bar with your friends, you can still get a DUI.
 In the State of Colorado, we have DWAIs and DUIs.
 Both of these charges can leave you with serious consequences.
-In today’s blog, we’re going to dive into the nitty gritty of the bottom line of DUIs.
+In today’s blog, we’re going to dive into the nitty-gritty of the bottom line of DUIs.
 Are they as dominant in our societies as they are advertised to be?
 What are the risk factors and what’s the truth about blood alcohol content levels?

 Drinking and driving alone is a risk you are taking.
 If you don’t want a DUI, then don’t get in a car after having a few too many.
 Even if you claim to be the most together driver in the world when driving, that doesn’t mean you’re going to always be safe.
 With so many apps out there to pick you up when you’re drinking, it’s important that you take advantage of them even if they cost you a few bucks.
 The risk factors when it comes to drinking and driving are much greater for younger people than older people when it comes to getting in an accident.
 Additionally, if your BAC is higher than 0.08 percent, which is the legal amount, then you have a higher chance of getting into an accident.
 The average amount of people getting in a crash is three in 10.
 The percentages go up the lower you go in age as well.
 People between the ages of 21 and 24 have a 28 percent more chance of getting into an accident, people between 25 and 34 years of age have a 27 percent chance, and those between 35 to 44 have a 23 percent one.